ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 rocBLAS functions will be asynchronous unless:

-* the function needs to allocate device memory
+* The function needs to allocate device memory

-* the function returns a scalar result from GPU to CPU
+* The function returns a scalar result from GPU to CPU

 The order of operations in the asynchronous functions is as in the figure below.
 The argument checking, calculation of process grid, and kernel launch take very little time.
 The asynchronous kernel running on the GPU does not block the CPU.
-After the kernel launch the CPU keeps processing the next instructions.
+After the kernel launch, the CPU keeps processing the next instructions.

 .. asynch_blocks